JeetInTech/Agentic-AI-for-personalized-mental-health-therapy-recommendations-via-multi-modal-sentiment-analysis/README.md

 - Speak your message
 - System transcribes and processes
 - Optional: Enable auto-speak for voice responses

+### 3a. **Voice Conversation Mode** 🆕
+**ChatGPT-Style Real-Time Voice Therapy**

+1. **Starting a Voice Session**
+   - Click the "Voice Conversation" button (🎙️)
+   - Modal opens with animated orb visualizer
+   - Click the main microphone button to begin
+   - AI greets you with a welcome message

+2. **During the Session**
+   - **Idle State**: White button with 🎤 - Click to start
+   - **Listening State**: Dark button with ⏸️ - AI is listening to you
+   - **Processing State**: Dark button with ⏳ - AI is thinking
+   - **Speaking State**: Dark button with 🔊 - AI is responding

+3. **Interrupt Anytime**
+   - Simply start speaking while AI talks
+   - Click the hand button (✋) to interrupt
+   - AI stops immediately and listens to you
+   - No need to wait for AI to finish

+4. **Session Controls**
+   - Main button: Start/Pause conversation
+   - Left button: Interrupt AI when speaking
+   - Right button: End session (✕)

+5. **Visual Feedback**
+   - Animated orb pulses when listening/speaking
+   - Response text shows what AI is saying
+   - Status text shows current action
+   - All conversations logged in background chat

 ### 4. **Video Analysis**
 - Click "Enable Video"